shopsys/monorepo-tools/UPGRADE.md

     `docker exec -it shopsys-framework-postgres rm backupfile`

+1. recreate collations:

+    `docker exec shopsys-framework-php-fpm ./phing db-create test-db-create`

 ### [shopsys/project-base]
 - added [Microservice Product Search](https://github.com/shopsys/microservice-product-search)
-    - check changes in the `docker-compose.yml` template you used and replicate them, there is a new container `microservice-product-search`
+    - check changes in the [`docker-compose.yml`](https://github.com/shopsys/shopsys/blob/v7.0.0-alpha5/docker/conf) template you used and replicate them, there is a new container `microservice-product-search`
+        - *since `docker-compose.yml` is not versioned, apply changes also in your `docker-compose.yml.dist` templates so it is easier to upgrade for your team members or for server upgrade*
+        - follow [installation guide](https://github.com/shopsys/shopsys/blob/v7.0.0-alpha5/docs/installation/installation-using-docker-application-setup.md) to install microservice or use [docker microservice image](https://github.com/shopsys/demoshop/blob/4946be4111d7fae4d7497921f9a4ec9aed24db42/docker/conf/docker-compose.yml.dist#L104-L110) that require no installation
-    - `parameters.yml.dist` contains new parameter `microservice_product_search_url`
+    - into `parameters.yml.dist` add a new parameter `microservice_product_search_url`:
+        - `microservice_product_search_url: 'http://microservice-product-search:8000'`
+        - and add it also into `parameters.yml`
     - modify a configuration in `services.yml` for:
         - `Shopsys\FrameworkBundle\Model\Product\Search\ProductSearchRepository`
         - `shopsys.microservice_client.product_search`